RicardoPieroni/v-frontend/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-## Begin
+## Beginning
 ---
 * Create a .env file on the root directory with the following content:
 > REACT_APP_ENABLE_MOCKUPS=false
 > REACT_APP_ENABLE_RANDOM_GENERATE_DATA=false
 > REACT_APP_V_BACKEND_URL=http://localhost:3006

+## Available Scripts

+In the project directory, you can run:

 ### `npm start`